 If you buy the item after clicking on my link I will receive a small commission at no extra cost to you which helps purchase the drinks I buy when working on my blog in cafes!

-Most hostels will charge you for use of their towels and not all budget hotels give you a towel so packing your own towel is a must.
-Towels do not need to take up a lot of space though and a quick dry, foldable travel towel is the answer in a Small or Medium size.
+Most hostels will charge you for use of their towels and not all budget hotels give you a towel so one of the travel essentials to pack for me is my own towel.
+Towels do not need to take up a lot of space though and a quick-dry, foldable travel towel is the answer in a Small or Medium size.

-Most bathrooms do not have surfaces for you to put your toiletries on or even a shelf for a toiletry bag but there’s usually always a hook somewhere which makes a hanging toiletry bag one of your backpacking necessities.
-This bag is a game changer when it comes to using shared bathrooms and tiny bathrooms with no space, you can still keep all your toiletries in one bag and just hook it to a pipe or rail.
+Most bathrooms do not have surfaces for you to put your toiletries on or even a shelf for a toiletry bag but there’s usually always a hook somewhere which makes a hanging toiletry bag one of your travel essentials to pack.
+This bag is a game-changer when it comes to using shared bathrooms and tiny bathrooms with no space, you can still keep all your toiletries in one bag and just hook it to a pipe or rail.

 I use it to charge my phone and camera batteries overnight, in the morning not only are they charged but the power bank is fully charged too so I can use during the day!
 2 in 1 Genius and one of the best travel items to save you time and give you one less thing to charge.

 If you’re travelling with a lot of tech like camera’s, a laptop, e-reader etc which seem to be essential backpacking gear these days the wires can get a bit too much.
 A wire organiser not only keeps them organised but compresses them and will hold your plug sockets too to save space and time.

-No matter where you’re going in the world you need to be prepared for rain, however if you’re going somewhere where its unlikely to rain, you don’t want to bring a huge waterproof jacket and that’s when a foldable one comes in and becomes one of the travel essentials to pack!
+No matter where you’re going in the world you need to be prepared for rain, however, if you’re going somewhere where its unlikely to rain, you don’t want to bring a huge waterproof jacket and that’s when a foldable one comes in and becomes one of the travel essentials to pack!

 Another ultralight backpacking essential you need in your backpack even if you go somewhere that’s not known for being cold, aka South East Asia.
 Most places can still get cold at night or in the morning and you never know when you’ll need a thicker coat.
 Again there’s no need to pack one which takes up a lot of room.

 Still need to get backpackers travel insurance?
 I am covered by WorldNomad’s and I really recommend them as it has been designed for travellers by travellers.
 They offer 24/7 emergency assistance, trip cancellation, protection of gear, and a lot more.
 Plus they’re flexible and simple!
 Just what us backpackers need!
 Get a quote here!

-If you’re visiting somewhere with mosquitos, this pen is a saviour.
+If you’re visiting somewhere with mosquitos like Southeast Asia, this pen is a saviour and it quickly becomes a popular travel essential to pack for many travellers once they’ve used it!.
 After you have been bitten you press the end of the pen onto the bite, the end heats up and stops the itch completely.
-It’s a chemical free way of stopping those itchy bites for good!
+It’s a chemical-free way of stopping those itchy bites for good!

 Often hostels and hotels will not have plug sockets close to your bed or someone has nabbed the one close to you.
-That’s where an extra long charging cable comes in.
+That’s where an extra-long charging cable comes in.
 I have a 3m one which is so great.
 I’ve often thought ‘if only I had a longer lead’ and then realised, I do!
 I packed one!

-12. Eye Mask & Ear Plugs – These are a travel essential and a must in hostels, it surprises me how many people do not pack an eye mask and ear plugs, even seasoned travellers!
+These are travel essentials to pack and must-pack items for stating in hostels, it surprises me how many people do not pack an eye mask and earplugs, even seasoned travellers!
 They are not only useful in hostels but even when you have your own room if you’re close to a busy street or people are being noisy nearby, or there is light coming into your room.
-They’re great for plane, bus and train travel too and they take up zero room!
+They’re great for the plane, bus and train travel too and they take up zero room!

-Travel Pillows are never really comfy but always better than nothing, however carrying a big one around is a total pain and they use up a lot of space, so a foldable blow up / inflatable travel pillow is the best travel pillow to buy.
+Travel Pillows are never really comfy but always better than nothing, however carrying a big one around is a total pain and they use up a lot of space, so a foldable blow-up / inflatable travel pillow is the best travel pillow to buy.
 They’re comfy when they’re in use, small in your backpack bags when they’re not and you can wash them easily.

 Related Post: LifeStraw Go 2 Stage Filtered Bottle Review!

 Reading is such a good way to pass journeys but also most of us say we want to read more but in our busy life at home it’s hard to.
 When you’re travelling you have much more time to dedicate to reading (if you get off your phone that is).
 I used to find and buy books as I travelled but I’ve really enjoyed having an e-reader on this trip with me.
 I can instantly buy a new book from Amazon and even read it in the dark!

 It’s hard enough trying to keep your bags dry when finding your accommodation in the rain but at least with your important documents and tech in a dry bag in your bag, you don’t need to worry about them getting wet!
-I have a M size which I think is good, not too big and not too small.
-Plus when you’re not using it it takes up zero space!
-If you’ll be hiking a lot on your trip a dry bag is a item that should go on your hiking gear list!
+I have an M size which I think is good, not too big and not too small.
+Plus when you’re not using it takes up zero space!
+If you’ll be hiking a lot on your trip a dry bag is an item that should go on your hiking gear list!